Vitalii-Prokopenko/good-life/README.md

 # good-lyfe
-landing page for gym with mobile version
+Landing page for gym with mobile version

 Used technologies:
 1. HTML 5.0